rupor-github/ssh-agent-wsl/README.md

 }
 ```

-After adding keys to Windows ssh-agent you may remove them from your home .ssh directory (keys are securely persisted in Windows
+After adding keys to Windows `ssh-agent` you may remove them from your home .ssh directory (keys are securely persisted in Windows
 registry, available for your account only) - do not forget to adjust IdentitiesOnly directive in your ssh config accordingly).

-NOTE: do not mix usage of ssh-agent-wsl and ssh-agent, only one of them should be used - they are using the same environment
+NOTE: do not mix `ssh-agent-wsl` and `ssh-agent`, only one of them should be used - they are using the same environment
 variables.

 ## Options